mModule/guide_hma/BlackList.md

 On the following screen, you'll see a list of all your apps, select the following, by tapping to tick them:

-- **Magisks renamed (hidden) app** - mines always App (because as i said, im lazy and its easy to add)
+- **Magisks renamed (hidden) app** - mine's always App (because as i said, im lazy and its easy to add)
+- Any other root apps or apps simply related to root or custom modification etc. (that banks may flag as security risks, indicators of custom mods or compromised runtime environment).
+Environment checking apps like Momo are an example.
 - **HMA** - obviously
-- Any Xsposed/LSposed apps
+- Any other Xsposed/LSposed apps

-When youre done, tap the back navigation key, swipe back or tap the back arrow in top left to return to main HMA screen
+When youre done, tap the back navigation key, swipe back or tap the back arrow in top left to return to main HMA screen.

 ![](image/HMA07.jpg?raw=true)